Just as technology seems to change often, we must also seek opportunities for process improvements as well.

 In either case, everyone’s experience could have been better, both customers and employees.

-The Need for Process Improvement
+Looking for Process Improvement Opportunities

 For many of us, we either get caught up in the moment and don’t have time to stop and revisit what we are doing (especially in this type of situation).
 Or we feel we do not have the authority to do anything about it.
 Or we think if we make suggestions on how to improve things we are going to have to own making it happen (what, more work?
 No, thank you).